UK Mandatory Carbon Reporting

 The most important features of the Regulation are:

 - Global emissions, not just those in the UK.
-Emissions from all the activities for which the reporting company is responsible are included, not just those in the UK.
+All emissions sources for which the reporting company is responsible are included, not just those in the UK.
 This means reporting companies will have to have efficient data collection systems for gathering information from global operations, as well as a set of global emission factors.

 - All greenhouse gases, not just CO2.
 The requirement is for all Kyoto greenhouse gases.
 Greenhouse gas is defined in section 92 of the Climate Change Act 2008 (c.
 27) as carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCS), perfluorocarbons (PFCS) and sulphur hexafluoride (SF6).